 Snake Plant Propagation from Division

 The mother-in-law tongue plant rises from thick, under-the-soil organs called rhizomes.
 These house the energy for leaf and stem growth.
 Pull the plant from its pot and use sharp shears or a hand saw to cut the base apart into sections.
 Usually just cut it in half unless the plant is really old and has masses of rhizomes.
-A good rule of thumb is at least 3 rhizomes plus healthy leaf per new plant.
+A good rule of thumb is at least three rhizomes plus one healthy leaf per new plant.
 Plant each new section in fresh potting medium.